sbusso/htdocs.dev/src/content/blog/KumoMTA.md

 - Connect to Prometheus
 - Configure Grafana
 ## Conclusion
-Has amazing documentation and modern patterns, and it is the best in the class using Lua and Rust.
+It has excellent documentation and modern patterns, and it is the best in the class using Lua and Rust.
 Globally, it is relatively easy to set up due to good documentation.
-Sending focused, best practices.
+It is sending focused, best practices.

 We can feel the experience behind building and managing mail service.
 Modern design, there is no-nonsense,

-DISCLAIMER: This was written in December 2023 and will be regularly updated.
+NB: This was written in December 2023 and will be regularly updated.
 This is heavily based on the fantastic documentation from [KumoMTA](https://docs.kumomta.com/tutorial/quickstart/), with some specific data and the whole process required to get up and running.
-Do refer to the official documentation to ensure up-to-date information, as the platform is still early days and actively developed.
+Refer to the official documentation to ensure up-to-date information, as the platform is still in the early days and actively developed.